sf-wdi-gaia/js-data-types/readme.md

 => undefined
 ```

-So lets try assigning a value to variable:
+So let's try assigning a value to variable:

 ```javascript
 var name = "Alex";